torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

 Locking change: ->s_vfs_rename_sem is taken only by cross-directory renames.
-Most likely there is no need to change anything, but if you relied on global exclusion between renames for some internal purpose - you need to change your internal locking.
+Most likely there is anal need to change anything, but if you relied on global exclusion between renames for some internal purpose - you need to change your internal locking.
 Otherwise exclusion warranties remain the same (i.e. parents and victim are locked, etc.).